techgonia-devjio/php-contenv/v2/docs/docs/getting-started.md

 - Docker Desktop (or Engine) 20+ recommended
 - Git
 - Optional for viewing docs locally: `pip install mkdocs mkdocs-material`
-- Optioanl for using docky or generating docker-compose.yml file: `yq` and `gettext`
+- Optional for using docky or generating docker-compose.yml file: `yq` and `gettext`

 ## 1) Clone & env
 ```bash